Tinberg/js-frameworks/eCom-store/README.md

 ### Home Page
 The Home Page provides an overview of featured products and a search bar to help users find what they need quickly.

-### Products Page
-The Products Page displays all available products with sorting and filtering options for better navigation.
-Each product is displayed with a detailed image, price, and description.

 ### Product Details Page
-A dedicated page for each product that showcases detailed information, including images, specifications, and customer reviews.
+A dedicated page for each product that showcases detailed information, including images, specificationss.

 ### Shopping Cart
 The Shopping Cart allows users to manage the items they wish to purchase.
 Users can adjust quantities, remove items, and proceed to checkout.